cryptostream/directory/README.md

 # Directory

-Manually curated directory of web3 websites used to power cryptostream
+Manually curated directory of web3 websites used to power [noseep](https://noseep.com)

 ## Template